 Coaching shares a lot of competencies with many other helping professions, from counselling to mentoring to therapy, and if you’re someone that has some of the skills and aptitudes of coaching already, then you might consider teaching yourself further techniques or models through books, podcasts or videos.

 As an actual training programme, this approach will often give you more than a self-learning approach, as it is providing you with a structure, modules and assessments to follow.
-It will also be less expensive than live formal training.
+It will also be less expensive than formal training.

 Formal, Professional Coach Training